Jason360x/Portfolio/README.md

 It was an agile project using Scrum and was written in Java with the GUI components being created using JavaFX.

 The program supports logging in with a user and, depending on the user's privileges, add and remove books from the library and/or borrow and return books.
-It was meant to be a management software for a fictitious library.
+It was created to be a management software for a fictitious library.

 Please note that many GUI elements, especially on the main page, only serve decorative functions and have not been implemented because of the nature of the project's scope.